Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Preliminaries

+The \textbf{SFC hypothesis} put forward by \citet{holtzman-etal-2021-surface} is that unresolved SFC results in an \emph{underestimate} of model performance.
+They provide an example of how SFC may lead to incorrect predictions, which we extend and adapt in \cref{fig:puddle_example} (left): when LMs distribute probability mass across surface forms such that $P_\theta(y^* | x) < P_\theta(\ell | x)$ for some incorrect $\ell \in \mathcal{L}$, the model's prediction will be considered incorrect even if the \emph{total} probability placed by the model on the correct \emph{concept} $\mathcal{G}_{y^*}$ is higher than what it places on incorrect concepts.

-Sequence scoring for predicting the answer (\cref{eqn:basic-seq-scoring}) does not take into account other surface forms semantically equivalent to the valid answer choices.
-A solution that would fully alleviate surface form competition and compute a fully-``SFC-free'' prediction is to take these other surface forms into account and compute the most likely option among semantic equivalence classes, rather than among specific surface forms:
+To circumvent this issue, one may consider the notion of an \textbf{``SFC-free'' prediction}: compute the most likely option among semantic equivalence classes, rather than among specific surface forms:

 where $P_\theta(\mathcal G_\ell | x) = \sum_{z \in \mathcal G_\ell} P_\theta(z | x)$.
-A limitation of this formulation is that it is only possible to compute if the full membership of each $\mathcal{G}_\ell$ is known, which is rarely the case.
-Language model vocabularies typically contain many tens of thousands of tokens, many of which may be partial synonyms.
-This motivates the need for practical workarounds.
+A limitation of this formulation, however, is that it is only possible to compute $\ysfcfree$ if the full membership of each $\mathcal{G}_\ell$ is known, which is rarely the case.
+LM vocabularies typically contain many tens of thousands of tokens, many of which may be partial synonyms.\footnote{\citet{kuhn-etal-2023-semantic} use sampling and unsupervised clustering to approximate $P_\theta(\mathcal G_\ell | x)$.
+This approximation, however, is noisy by nature.
+They use it only to estimate semantic uncertainty, not to improve task accuracy.} This motivates the need for practical workarounds.